Current Research Interests

 Current Students

-Ali Saberi (PhD Student, co-supervised by Prof. Hamed Najafabadi): Ali received his Master's degree from Sharif University of Technology (Iran) in Computer Engineering and Artificial Intelligence.
-He has received the prestigious MEDA award at McGill.
-His research is focused on understanding the mechanisms of RNA splicing using deep learning models.
+Ali Saberi (PhD Student, ECE): Ali received his Master's degree from Sharif University of Technology (Iran) in Computer Engineering and Artificial Intelligence.
+He has received the McGill's International MEDA award and the doctoral FRQ-NT scholarship.
+Ali, who is jointly supervised by Prof. H. Najafabadi, is interested in understanding the mechanisms of RNA splicing using RNA foundation models.

 Alumni